 Individual Access Control

-Between the publication of research data and pure (closed) archiving for review purposes, GlobeData also offers graduated variants such as the targeted release of data for specific persons or temporary embargoes.
+Between the publication of research data and closed archiving for review purposes, GlobeData also offers graduated variants such as the targeted release of data for specific persons or temporary embargoes.
 The repository thus fulfils the special requirements of research data in the humanities and social sciences, particularly with regard to possible legal or ethical restrictions when making data available.
 Ultimately, each researcher decides who gets access to the data.

 Data Curation